Call for applications closes November 14, 2019, at 8 p.m. EST

-OAK RIDGE, Tenn.—The Albert Einstein Distinguished Educator Fellowship Program provides a unique opportunity for accomplished K-12 science, technology, engineering and mathematics (STEM) educators to serve 11 months in a federal agency or U.S. Congressional office.
+WASHINGTON, D.C.—Less than three weeks remain before the Albert Einstein Distinguished Educator Fellowship Program call for applications closes on November 14, 2019, at 8 p.m.
+EST. The program provides unique opportunities for accomplished K-12 science, technology, engineering and mathematics (STEM) educators to serve 11 months in a federal agency or U.S. Congressional office.
 Einstein Fellows bring their extensive classroom knowledge and experience to their host offices to inform federal STEM education efforts.

 Previous Einstein Fellows have: